OWASP/www-project-ai-security-and-privacy-guide/owaspaiexchange.md

   Another best practice is to extend existing software engineering processes and practices to AI development, instead of treating AI as something that requires a separate approach.

   Links to standards:
-  * [ISO/IEC 5338](https://www.iso.org/standard/81118.html) Gap: complete coverage - the 5338 covers the complete software development lifecycle for AI, by extending the existing 12207 standard on software lifecycle: defining several new processes and discussing AI-specific particularities for existing processes.
+  * [ISO/IEC 5338 - AI lifecycle](https://www.iso.org/standard/81118.html) Gap: covers this control fully - the 5338 covers the complete software development lifecycle for AI, by extending the existing 12207 standard on software lifecycle: defining several new processes and discussing AI-specific particularities for existing processes.
   * 27002 control 5.37 Documented operating procedures.
-Gap: minimal coverage - this covers only a very small part of the control
+Gap: covers this control minimally - this covers only a very small part of the control
-  * [OpenCRE on documentation of function](https://www.opencre.org/cre/162-655)  Gap: minimal coverage - this covers only a very small part of the control
+  * [OpenCRE on documentation of function](https://www.opencre.org/cre/162-655)  Gap: covers this control minimally

 * CHECKCOMPLIANCE (management).
 Laws and regulations need to be checked in order to validate compliance which may include security aspects.
 See the [OWASP AI Guide](https://owasp.org/www-project-ai-security-and-privacy-guide/) for privacy aspects of AI.
   Links to standards:
   * [OpenCRE on Compliance](https://www.opencre.org/cre/510-324)
   * 27002 Control 5.36 Compliance with policies, rules and standards.
-Gap: complete coverage with the particularity that AI regulation needs to be taken into account.
+Gap: covers this control fully, with the particularity that AI regulation needs to be taken into account.

 * SECEDUCATE (management).
 Educate data scientists and development teams on AI threats awareness - including the model attacks.
 Attaining a *security mindset* is essential for all engineers, including data scientists.

   Links to standards:
   * 27002 Control 6.3 Awareness training.
-Gap: good coverage, but lacks detail and needs to take into account the particularity: training material needs to cover AI security threats and controls
+Gap: covers this control fully, but lacks detail and needs to take into account the particularity: training material needs to cover AI security threats and controls

 --------------------------------------
 ## 1.2 General controls for sensitive data limitation

 * DATAMINIMIZE (development-time and runtime).
 Remove or anonymize data fields or records that are not needed for the application, to prevent them from leaking.
-A special form of data minimization is to statistically analyse which records or fields in a trainset are superfluous to achieving sufficient performance, and then remove those (Datascience).
+A special form of data minimization is to statistically analyze which records or fields in a training dataset are superfluous to achieving sufficient performance, and then remove those (Datascience).

   Purpose: reduce the impact in case of an attack by reducing the amount of data that can leak.

   Links to standards:
   * Not covered yet in ISO/IEC standards - probably part of ongoing 27090/27091 work.
 TODO: covered anywhere else?

 * ALLOWEDDATA  (development-time and runtime).
 Verify if the data used (e.g. train set) is allowed for the purpose.
-This may for example not be the case if no consent was given and the data contains personal data collected fo a different purpose.
+This may for example not be the case if no consent was given and the data contains personal data collected for a different purpose.
   Links to standards:
-  * ISO/IEC 23894 covers this in A.8 Privacy.
-Gap: good coverage with a brief section on the idea
+  * ISO/IEC 23894 (AI risk management) covers this in A.8 Privacy.
+Gap: covers this control fully, with a brief section on the idea

 * SHORTRETAIN  (development-time and runtime).
 Remove or anonymize data after it is no longer needed, or when it is legally required (e.g. privacy laws) to minimize the risk of the data leaking.
   Links to standards: